 During the EBA congress in 2013 the decision was made to merge the PAM and Burn Camp committees.
-The Burn Camp Committee achieved its many goals during the last years (see below) and it was decided to close the Burn Camp committee but have 2 members represent burn camp issues on the PAM committee.
-These 2 members are Anita Boekelaar (already on the Burn Camp Committee) and a new co-opted PAM member, Diane Derwael.
+The Burn Camp Committee achieved its many goals during the last years (see below) and it was decided to close the burn camp committee but have 1 or 2 members represent burn camp issues on the PAM committee.
+At this moment the burn camp member is Anita Boekelaar.

 The emphasis is still on sharing the knowledge and experience, with the EBA acting in an advisory and supportive capacity.

 Anita Boekelaar organises burn camps for adults in the Netherlands on behalf of the Dutch Burns Foundation.
 She was member of the Burn Camp Committee for several years.
 In Holland every year a nation-wide peer contact day is held.
 Burn survivors meet each other, visit workshops or discussion groups for patients, parents and survivors of Necrotizing Fasciitis (who stay in Burn Centres too).
 Besides this a survival weekend for young adults is organised once a year and a 4 days weekend for adult burn survivors.
 The Dutch foundation “Kind en brandwond” also offers burn camps for children in three age groups.

 What are Burn Camps?